HBCpen/ComP/README.md

 ## Structure

 Each category has its own directory.
-Inside each category directory, there are subdirectories for each problem.
+Inside each category directory, there are subdirectories for each difficulty level (`easy`, `medium`, `hard`).
+Inside each difficulty directory, there are subdirectories for each problem.

 Each problem directory contains: